-There are twenty-three (23) blue-light emergency call boxes on campus.
+There are twenty-two (22) blue-light emergency call boxes on campus.
 These stations immediately connect you with Campus Safety.
 Do not hesitate to use the call boxes for emergency assistance and information, medical assistance, fire alert, reporting crimes or suspicious persons, reporting vehicular accidents, or if you feel unsafe for any reason.
-There is no handset; simply push the button, talk, and you will be in two-way communication with a safety officer.
-If you cannot speak, an officer will be dispatched to the call box location immediately.
+There is no handset; simply push the button, talk, and you will be in two-way communication with the Office of Campus Safety dispatch center.
+If you cannot speak, a Campus Safety officer will be dispatched to the call box location immediately.
 If you cannot remain in the area, give your name and your intended direction of travel.